Manan344/A-Drop-in-the-Bucket/README.md

 - Uses Windows Forms to make a graphical interface

--Uses the Graphics object to graphically display a liquid filling a bucket
+- Uses the Graphics object to graphically display a liquid filling a bucket

 - Uses a Timer control to display the bucket contents as it fills